incharge/cloudflare/readme.md

-# inCharge website hosted on CloudFlare
+# Web Contact form for CloudFlare

+✅ Secure - API keys hidden in Cloudflare Worker secrets ✅ Spam Protection - Cloudflare Turnstile CAPTCHA
+✅ Email Delivery - Uses Resend API for reliable email sending ✅ Input Validation - Both client and server-side validation ✅ Error Handling - Comprehensive error messages and logging

+You will need
+- A Cloudflare account - the free tier is sufficient
+    - A Cloudflare Turnstile widget
+    - Cloudflare DNS configuration.
+See https://developers.cloudflare.com/dns/zone-setups/full-setup/setup/
+- A Resend account - the free tier allows 100 emails per day.
+For Resend account setup instructions, see https://developers.cloudflare.com/workers/tutorials/send-emails-with-resend/

+Note that this website uses Cloudflare Workers, not the older Cloudflare Pages.

-- The development environment requires:
+The development environment requires:
     - Bash
     - Node
     - VScode
-    - Wrangler to run & test the website locally and deploy to CloudFlare
+    - Wrangler will be installed to run & test the website locally and deploy to CloudFlare
 - Uses a CloudFlare worker to process a contact form and send an email

 ```